The Ceramic Field Guide

 The Best Ceramic Watches: A Buyer's Guide

-The guide catalogs 217 current-production ceramic watches, in 11 case colours no metal can hold.
-There is no single best ceramic watch, only the best one for how you wear it.
+The guide catalogs 231 current-production ceramic watches, in 11 case colours no metal can hold, so which one counts as best depends entirely on how you wear it.
 This is how to narrow the field: the specs that decide the buy, led by colour, then the catalog standouts by the numbers.

 The specs that decide it